 This book examines the evolution of corporate communication in the recent past in the context of the rapidly changing contemporary business environment in India.

-Using several case studies, it illustrates the growing need for small and large businesses to recognize and form a direct connection with their stakeholders and further explains the effective ways through which specific business requirements are realised by communication managers.
+Using several case studies, it illustrates the growing need for small and large businesses to recognize and form a direct connection with their stakeholders and further explains the effective ways through which specific business requirements are realized by communication managers.
 The book explores the greater dependency and function of multiple media strategies and their challenges.
-It also offers various theoretical and practical insights into the successful integration of diverse communication and marketing strategies like employee communication; investor relations; corporate social responsibility and philanthropy; branding; crisis management; and corporate ethics and governance among others.
+It also offers various theoretical and practical insights into the successful integration of diverse communication and marketing strategies like employee communication, investor relations, corporate social responsibility and philanthropy, branding, crisis management, and corporate ethics and governance, among others.

-Lucid and comprehensive, this book will be an essential read for students and scholars of corporate communications, business management, media and communication studies, public relation and marketing as well as communication and marketing practitioners.
+Lucid and comprehensive, this book will be an essential read for students and scholars of corporate communications, business management, media and communication studies, public relations, and marketing, as well as communication and marketing practitioners.

 Table of Contents

 Preface.
 Acknowledgements.
 PART I 1.
 Corporate Environment : An Overview 2.
 Corporate Communication 3.
 Forms and Structure of Corporate Communication PART II 4.
 Corporate Constituencies and Stakeholder Mapping 5.
 Stakeholders Communication- Tools and Methods PART III 6.
 Corporate Branding 7.
 Corporate Social Responsibility (CSR) 8.
 Crisis Communication and Management PART IV 9.
 Communication Strategy and Campaign Planning PART V 10.
 Corporate Ethics and Guidelines References.
 Index.